PRACTICE DIRECTION 16 – STATEMENTS OF CASE

 5.2 A fatal accident claim may include a claim for damages for bereavement.

-5.3 In a fatal accident claim the claimant may also bring a claim under the Law Reform (Miscellaneous Provisions) Act 1934 on behalf of the estate of the deceased.
+5.3 In a fatal accident claim the claimant may also bring a claim under the Law Reform (Miscellaneous Provisions) Act 1934 on behalf of the estate of the deceased person.

 (For information on apportionment under the Law Reform (Miscellaneous Provisions) Act 1934 and the Fatal Accidents Act 1976 or between dependants see Part 37 and Practice Direction 37.)

-(4) where the claimant was not one of the original parties to the agreement, the means by which the rights and duties of the creditor passed to him,
+(4) where the claimant was not one of the original parties to the agreement, the means by which the rights and duties of the creditor passed to the claimant;

 with the grounds of each claim.

-(if the agreement is a regulated agreement the procedure set out in Practice Direction 7B should be used).
+(If the agreement is a regulated agreement the procedure set out in Practice Direction 49C should be used.)

-6.2 Where the claim is not for the delivery of goods, the claimant must state in his particulars of claim:
+6.2 Where the claim is not for the delivery of goods, the claimant must state in the particulars of claim—

 (6) the nature and amount of any other claim and how it arises.

-7.1 Where a claim is made for an injunction or declaration in respect of or relating to any land or the possession, occupation, use or enjoyment of any land the particulars of claim must:
+7.1 Where a claim is made for an injunction or declaration relating to any land or the possession, occupation, use or enjoyment of any land the particulars of claim must –

 (1) state whether or not the injunction or declaration relates to residential premises, and

-(2) identify the land (by reference to a plan where necessary).
+(2) identify the land (using a plan where necessary).

 7.2 Where a claim is brought to enforce a right to recover possession of goods the particulars of claim must contain a statement showing the value of the goods.

-(1) a copy of the contract or documents constituting the agreement should be attached to or served with the particulars of claim and the original(s) should be available at the hearing, and
+(1) a copy (or copies) of the contract or documents constituting the agreement should be attached to or served with the particulars of claim and the original(s) should be available at the hearing, and

-(2) any general conditions of sale incorporated in the contract should also be attached (but where the contract is or the documents constituting the agreement are bulky this practice direction is complied with by attaching or serving only the relevant parts of the contract or documents).
+(2) any general conditions of sale incorporated in the contract should also be attached (but where the documents are bulky it is acceptable to attach or serve only the relevant parts of the contract or documents).